pip-services/pip-services-docs/content/en/node/mqtt/connect/mqtt_connection.md

 #### createQueue
 Creates a message queue.
-If connection doesn't support this function it exists without error.
+If the connection doesn't support this function, it exists without error.

 > `public` createQueue(name: string): Promise\<void\>

-- **name**: string - the name of the queue to be created.
+- **name**: string - name of the queue to be created.

 #### deleteQueue
 Deletes a message queue.
-If connection doesn't support this function it exists without error.
+If connection doesn't support this function, it exists without error.

 > `public` deleteQueue(name: string): Promise\<void\>

-- **name**: string - the name of the queue to be deleted.
+- **name**: string - name of the queue to be deleted.

 #### getConnection